fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 </div>
 ```

 Then, we need to modify the render function in index.js to toggle displays based on type.
-If the general display is showing, we’ll do a bit of simple formatting:
+If the general display is showing, we'll do a bit of simple formatting:

 ```js
 function render(data) {